 Photo by Emily Austin / Sidelines Archive

 In an effort to create a better quality environment for fitness, the MTSU Recreation Center has started off the spring semester with some recent improvements to their facilities including new equipment, classes and a fitness app.
+If you’re thinking of going to use the new features in the gym then you might want to check out Students Fitness which gives students fitness advice to help them keep healthy.

 “Students have been asking for music in the weight room, so we’ve recently added music in there for them,” says Danielle Neely, MTSU Recreation Center Marketing Coordinator.
 “We also have brand new gym floors.
 They have been redone with a complete sand and finish, with a bright new ‘MT’ logo in the center of each court.”